-- (10) Window signs.
-Temporary window signs that occupy no more than 50 percent of a total window's area and do not exceed the total allowable area within the structure's zoning district are permitted. - (11) Pennants, spinners, streamers and balloons.
-Pennants, spinners, streamers, balloons and similar temporary display devices, attached directly to the principal building on a site are permitted, provided they do not exceed the building height. - (12) Sandwich board signs.
+- (5) Pennants, spinners, streamers and balloons.
+Pennants, spinners, streamers, balloons and similar temporary display devices, attached directly to the principal building on a site are permitted, provided they do not exceed the building height. - (6) Sandwich board signs.
 Permitted only as required in section 26-8.